nmayorov/nmayorov.github.io/content/posts/time_propagation_noise.md

 # Navigation scenario

-In this scenario the control signals to the robot are unknown (it can be controlled by an operator, for example), but acceleration and angular rate are measured by sensors installed on the robot as
+In this scenario the control signals to the robot are not set (it can be controlled by an operator, for example), but acceleration and angular rate are measured by sensors installed on the robot as
 $$
 \tilde{a} = a + w_a \\\\
 \tilde{\omega} = \omega + w_\omega